Murphy Writing Presents

 picturesque mountains of New Hampshire.
 This getaway blends our

 plenty of free time for you to write and enjoy the refreshing New England

 You will enjoy encouraging workshops, good meals and

 good company.
 Whether you are a beginner or experienced, you will return home

 from this writing vacation energized by the tranquil setting and excited to

-"I've never done an over-night writing seminar before, and I was amazed
+"I've never done an overnight writing retreat before and was amazed at

-at how much writing happened just being away from home.
-The pacing was just
+how much writing happened just being away from home.
+The atmosphere was

-atmosphere was perfect: it was open, honest, sincere and so encouraging,
+perfect: open, honest, sincere and so encouraging.
+Definitely worth the

 ~ Anne, Belmont, MA